OpenICC/config/README.md

   line through -DCMAKE\_INSTALL\_PREFIX=/my/path .
 * LIB\_SUFFIX - allows to append a architecture specific suffix like LIB\_SUFFIX=64 for 64bit RedHat style Linux systems.
+* USE\_GCOV - enable gcov/lcov compiler flags on the Unix platform and the coverage target

 ### Known Bugs
-The source code provides currently no mechanism for a write lock.
+* The source code provides currently no mechanism for a write lock.

+### TODO
+* XDG API exposure
+* cascading config files or keys